-The risk assessment warned a poor geotechnical study was the greatest risk to the project success and assumed that a thorough geotechnical program and seismic study would be completed, they were not.
+The risk assessment warned a poor geotechnical study was the greatest risk to the project's success and assumed that a thorough geotechnical program and seismic study would be completed.
+They were not.

-The risk assessment cited “good rock conditions and minimal groundwater inflow were anticipated” however, the results of the studies completed after the risk assessment and earlier studies show this is not the case.
+The risk assessment cited that “good rock conditions and minimal groundwater inflow were anticipated.”
+However, the results of the studies completed after the risk assessment and earlier studies show this is not the case.

-The risk assessment assumed there would be no natural toxic gases present, but methane was found in the groundwater and the managing methane was not included in the Enbridge design.
+The risk assessment assumed no natural toxic gases would be present, but methane was found in the groundwater, and managing methane was not included in the Enbridge design.

-The risk assessment assumed the tunnel would be constructed in entirely solid bedrock, the current plan includes tunneling in poor bedrock as well as the soft silts and clay that overly the bedrock.
+The risk assessment assumed the tunnel would be constructed in entirely solid bedrock.
+The current plan includes tunneling in poor bedrock and the soft silts and clay that overly the bedrock.

 Brian O'Mara submitted comments to the Mackinac Straits Corridor Authority in February 2022.